-In 15 years of doing massage, I have bought and used many massage tools for self care.
+In 15 years of being a massage therapist, I have bought and used many massage tools for self-care.
 Of the many I have tried, there are only a few I use consistently and recommend to others.

 These are the tools I use to help me after a long day of giving massages and what I recommend to my clients for self-massage at home between their appointments.

 For years, I have seen how self-massage can help decrease pain and maintain the benefits of massage between appointments.
 My clients who use these tools have a better awareness of where their pain is, what causes it, and often report less pain and tension between appointments.

 These simple, safe tools can be used anytime over clothing.
 They can be kept in your car, travel bag or office desk.

 Ready to find out what tool is best for you?

 Some of the links below are affiliate links, which means that if you choose to make a purchase, I will earn a commission.
 This commission comes at no additional cost to you.
 Please understand that I have used all of these tools, and I recommend them because I believe they are helpful and useful, not because of the small commissions I earn if you decide to buy something.
 As an Amazon Associate, I earn from qualifying purchases.
 All affiliate links will be labeled as #CommissionsEarned.